Create an assignment

 - Navigate to the course and content area that you would like to create a Turnitin assignment in

-- Select the Assessments drop-down menu, then select Turnitin Assignment
+- Select the Build Content drop-down menu, then select Turnitin Assignment

 - On the assignment creation page, enter an Assignment title and an optional Point value

 - Select a Start date and Due date for the assignment.
 Students are only able to submit once the Start date has passed.
 After the Due date, students will not be able to submit unless Late submissions are enabled.
-The Post date relates to when grades are available to students through the Turnitin assignment.
+The Feedback Release Date relates to when grades are available to students through the Turnitin assignment.
 It has no bearing on when grades are sent to the Blackboard Grade Centre

 - Click on Optional Settings to further configure the assignment.